microsoft/jacdac/services/codalmessagebus.md

        value: u16
     }

 Raised by the server is triggered by the server.
-The filtering logic of which event to send over JACDAC is up to the server implementation.
+The filtering logic of which event to send over Jacdac is up to the server implementation.